 Your expenses will change, your income will change.
 Your lifestyle must change to accommodate this series of changes.

-Even the behavior of your parents, old time friends, your own family will change to some extent.
-Because not only you are in a different sub-culture of the society now, but also you, yourself, are changing with your changing circumstances.
+Even the behavior of your parents, old-time friends, your own family will change to some extent.
+Because not only you are in a different sub-culture of society now, but also you, yourself, are changing with your changing circumstances.

 So you must be ready for the changes which change will bring